 Any person who is eligible to vote in the state of Nevada and will be at least 18 years old on Election Day, 3 November 2020, may participate.
-Participants must reside in the precinct in which they wish to participate, and must be registered as a Democrat.
-Registration or change in party affiliation may occur on caucus day.
+Participants must reside in the precinct in which they wish to participate and must be registered as a Democrat.
+Registration or change in party affiliation may occur on a caucus day.

 In addition, each Precinct Caucus chooses delegates to the County Conventions based on presidential preference.

 Saturday 18 April 2020: County Conventions convene in each county.
 Hours begin at 10:00a PDT (1700 UTC).
 Each County Convention chooses delegates to the Nevada State Democratic Convention.

 Saturday 30 May 2020: The Nevada State Democratic Convention convenes.
 The National Convention delegates are elected according to the results of the precinct caucuses.